Programming with PsychoPy, 3 Programming lists and control structures

 Sometimes you need the index that points to the element as well as the element itself.
 That is possible too:

 You could have used the for statement without a list.
-Replace len(stimuli) with a number and whatever is inside the loop will simply be executed that number of times.
+Use for i in range(10): and whatever is inside the loop will simply be executed ten times.

 Sometimes you do not know in advance the number of times that the loop must be executed.
 Use the while-statement then.
 Make sure you make it possible to exit the loop.
 Otherwise we speak of an infinite loop.
-In PsychoPy, while-statement contain two parts:
+In Python, while-statement contains two parts:

-- The statement condition indicates what must be true for the loop to continue.
+- The condition indicates what must be true for the loop to continue.

 As a partial example, here is a loop counting every second for ever: